HarshitSeth77/HarshitSeth77/README.md

 - 👋 Hi, I’m @HarshitSeth77
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Science and Data Analysis
-- 🌱 I’m currently learning Data Science and java
+- 🌱 I’m currently learning Data Science,Ml,Data Visualization etc
-- 💞️ I’m looking to collaborate on Instagram
+- 💞️ I’m looking to collaborate on LinkedIn, Instagram
+- 📫 How to reach me LinkedIn ID - www.linkedin.com/in/harshitseth77
 - 📫 How to reach me intagram ID - harshitseth_77

 <!---